Theory of computation: Computability theory

 Computability theory deals primarily with the question of the extent to which a problem is solvable on a computer.
 The statement that the halting problem cannot be solved by a Turing machine is one of the most important results in computability theory, as it is an example of a concrete problem that is both easy to formulate and impossible to solve using a Turing machine.
 Much of computability theory builds on the halting problem result.

 Another important step in computability theory was Rice's theorem, which states that for all non-trivial properties of partial functions, it is undecidable whether a Turing machine computes a partial function with that property.

 Computability theory is closely related to the branch of mathematical logic called recursion theory, which removes the restriction of studying only models of computation which are reducible to the Turing model.
 Many mathematicians and computational theorists who study recursion theory will refer to it as computability theory.

 Computational complexity theory

-Complexity theory considers not only whether a problem can be solved at all on a computer, but also how efficiently the problem can be solved.
-Two major aspects are considered: time complexity and space complexity, which are respectively how many steps does it take to perform a computation, and how much memory is required to perform that computation.
+Computational complexity theory considers not only whether a problem can be solved at all on a computer, but also how efficiently the problem can be solved.
+Two major aspects are considered: time complexity and space complexity, which are respectively how many steps it takes to perform a computation, and how much memory is required to perform that computation.